Paradigm-Free-Mapping/pySPFM/docs/examples.md

     <img src="https://raw.githubusercontent.com/Paradigm-Free-Mapping/pySPFM/main/docs/charts/stability_selection.png" alt="Stability Selection results">
 </div>

 By definition, the AUC time series cannot have zero values.
 However, that will only happen if the entire space of the regularization path is explored; i.e., if all the regularization parameters are considered.
 This means that we still have to apply a threshold to the AUC time series to obtain the final estimates.
 One way to do this is to select a region of the brain where you do not expect to see any activity, like the deep white matter.
-You can then use the 95th percentile of the AUC time series in that region as a threshold.
+Assuming you have run stability selection in the entire brain, you can calculate the histogram of AUC values in the deep white matter (you can just erode the white matter mask to make it deep enough).
+Then, you can use the 95th percentile (or 99th, depending on how strict/sparse you want your estimates to be) of this histogram as a threshold in all the brain.

 Here is what the thresholded AUC time series would look like if we thresholded the AUC time series above with a 0.15 threshold: